 It was in the summer of 1789 that the French revolution broke upon Europe.
 It was one of the most dramatic and important events of all time, and the effects of it were felt not only on France but throughout the world.
-It marked the beginning of a new age in history, an age in which liberty and equality came to be recognised as the right of everyone.
+It marked the beginning of a new age in history, an age in which liberty and equality came to be recognized as the right of everyone.

 There were many reasons for a revolution in France in 1789.
 There were injustice, muddle, and misery.
 The government was ineffective and out-of-date.
-The King still had supreme power and the States-General had not been called for 175 years.
+The King still had supreme power and the Estates-General had not been called for 175 years.
 Moreover, there were rigid class barriers, and it was difficult for the ordinary middle or lower classes to have any influence at all on the government of the country.

 Storming of the Bastille

 The Third Estate swore not to disperse from the assembly until reform had been promised.
 In reply the King ordered them to leave the hall, and also dismissed Jacques Necker (1732–1804), his most popular and liberal minister.
 At this the people of Paris rose in an uproar.
 On July 14, 1789, they seized arms from a military barracks and marched on the Bastille, the grim, hated prison, where, it was believed, many innocent people were incarcerated.
 After a few hours the governor was induced to surrender, and the crowd, frantic with excitement, poured in.
 They massacred the guards and set free the prisoners – of which there were only a handful it turned out.
 Then they razed the building to the ground.

 Following the storming of the Bastille there was a general breakdown of social order throughout France with aristocratic property being looted or seized.
 The National Assembly stripped away the privileges of aristocracy and clergy and the king had to leave Versailles for the Tuileries palace in Paris.